vhalbuquerque/mobile-auth-cognito/README.md

 $ npx expo start --clear
 ```

-*Hint: Use Expo Go to run in your Android or iOS device*
+*Hint: use Expo Go to run in your Android or iOS device*